Diamond Exchange District: Development and History of the Complex

 During the establishment of Israel, the Diamond Exchange was located on two floors on Ahuzat Bayit Street in Tel Aviv.
 In the early 1960s, discussions began about constructing an office building for the Diamond Exchange.
 After facing difficulties with the Tel Aviv Municipality, Abraham Krinitzi, the then Mayor of Ramat Gan, suggested that the building be constructed in Ramat Gan.
 On November 14, 1961, a contract was signed to purchase a 3.5-dunam plot for this purpose in an area that later became known as the Diamond Exchange Complex.
 The construction of the first office tower in the complex, the "Shimson Tower," took place between the laying of the cornerstone in 1964 and its inauguration on October 24, 1968.
 This building marked the beginning of the development of the Diamond Exchange Complex, which until then had only included small-scale industry and craft buildings.
 From 1946 to 1994, the municipal swimming pool "Gali Gil" was also located in the complex.
 The Leonardo City Tower Hotel now stands on the site of this former swimming pool.

 Foreign connections

 Jewish merchants have historically and continue to engage in the diamond trade.
 Several congregations of Jewish merchants gave rise to prominent diamond districts, most prominently: New York, Israel and Antwerp.
 The Diamond industry trade is heavily based on mutual trust and communal relations between Jewish merchants over the world helped secure and expand trade.
-As a result The Israeli diamond district became heavily connected with the New York and Antwerp centres.
+As a result, the Israeli diamond district became heavily connected with the New York and Antwerp centres.
 The New York diamond district was dominated by merchants from Jewish centres including the Israel centre.

 Buildings

 Moshe Aviv Tower

-The Moshe Aviv Tower, also known as City Gate, was the tallest building in Israel from 2003 to 2017.
+The Moshe Aviv Tower is a 235-meter-tall mixed-use skyscraper which was the tallest building in Israel from its completion in 2003 up until 2017, when it was surpassed by the Azrieli Sarona Tower in Tel Aviv.

 Leonardo City Tower

 Leonardo City Tower is the tallest hotel in Israel.
-It was the tallest building in Ramat Gan from its construction in 2000, until 2001, when it was surpassed by the Moshe Aviv Tower.
+It was the tallest building in Ramat Gan from its construction in 2000 until 2001, when it was surpassed by the Moshe Aviv Tower.